My engagement with documentary films started as a result of my work for “Paraskinio”.

 I believe in the slow and gradual development of things.
 Therefore, I believe that in due course, the two fiction films, I have already made, will be followed by more and better ones.

-However, my work would not be the same, If it had nοt been for my involvement with documentaries.
-I would say that, from the start, my documentaries have had a flavor of fiction.
-On the other hand, my last fiction film, “Joy”, would be entirely different without my previous work in documentaries.
+However, my work would not be the same, if not for my involvement with documentaries.
+I feel that, from the start, my documentaries have had a flavor of fiction.
+At the same time, my last fiction film, “Joy”, would be entirely different without my previous work in documentaries.

-The way I see it, both genres are inextricably connected.
+I think that both genres are inextricably connected.
 This is a general observation, which applies to my own work as well.

-Thankfully, in recent years particularly, the two genres have infiltrating with each other in a very interesting way.
+It is good thing that,especially in recent years, the two genres have saturated one another in a very interesting way.

 When everybody can capture anything on their cellphone, they automatically come to serious terms with reality and become transmitters and receivers at the same time.